Frenectomy: Get the Freedom to Eat, Talk and Smile

 A frenectomy is a simple surgery that is normally carried out using scalpels or lasers.
 The procedure involves removing parts of the frenum or correcting tight or dense tissue in the oral cavity.
 Frenectomies usually takes a very short time to complete and don’t require much equipment or procedures.

-Most patients that visit Portal Cypress Family Dentistry and Orthodontics prefer laser frenectomy as it does not require anesthetics.
+Most patients that visit Portal Cypress Dentistry prefer laser frenectomy as it does not require anesthetics.
 The procedure is also more accurate and affected tissues take less time to heal.

 Are Frenectomies Painful or Dangerous?